ibm-cloud-docs/codeengine/project.md

 ```
 {: screen}

 To permanently delete a project so that it cannot be restored, specify the `--hard` option with the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.
-You can optionally use the `-f` option to force the delete a project without confirmation.
+You can optionally use the `-f` option to force the delete of a project without confirmation.
 The following example permanently deletes the `myproject2` project,

 ```
 ibmcloud ce project delete --name myproject2 --hard -f